enchentesrs/enchentesrs.github.io/docs/how-to-help.md

 ## Spread the word 📣

-Besides donating to an institution and/or campaign (see [below ⬇️](#financial-help)), you can also help by spreading the word.
+Besides donating to an institution and/or campaign, you can also help by spreading the word.
 Share this page with your network and on your social media accounts.
 You can use the following posts:

 * :fontawesome-brands-twitter: [Twitter](https://twitter.com/dellagustindev/status/1788845226045354330)